TryEnlight/tryenlight.github.io/_posts/2017-12-15-stock-market.md

  You can see the new dataframe by printing it: `print(df.tail())`

 ## Defining Features & Labels
 Our `X` will be an array consisting of our `Adj.
 Close` values, and so we want to [drop](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop.html) the `Prediction` column.
 We also want to scale our input values.
+Scaling our features allow us to normalize the data.
 ```python
 X = np.array(df.drop(['Prediction'], 1))
 X = preprocessing.scale(X)